Financial Economics of Climate and Sustainability 2025

 Aarhus University Denmark

-Alliance Manchester Business School United Kingdom
+Alliance Manchester Business School UK

-Baruch College, City University of New York USA
+Baruch College (City University of New York) USA

 Binghamton University USA